NotNotJustin/Varu-Farm/README.md

 ## Q: I am the developer of VaruBot and would like this farming script removed.
 How do I contact the developer of this script?
 You may message me on Twitter using an official VaruBot handle or show some proof that you are the developer of the bot.
 I will talk to you on there and we can make arrangements then. https://twitter.com/_NotNotJustin

+If Discord is easier, you can message me using the same Discord account you use for the Varubot's Lair Discord Server.
+My Discord handle is `NotNotJustin#0330` .